kyma-project/kyma/docs/02-get-started/01-quick-install.md

   kubectl create ns kyma-system
   ```
   >[!NOTE]
-  > If ports `80` and `443` are already in use on your host, change the command to map different ports from the host to ports `80` and `443` on the cluster's load balancer container.
-For example, `'30080:80@loadbalancer' -p '30443:443@loadbalancer'`.
+  > If ports `80` and `443` are already in use on your host, change the command to map different ports from the host to ports `80` and `443` on the cluster's `loadbalancer` container.
+For example, `-p '30080:80@loadbalancer' -p '30443:443@loadbalancer'`.

 1. To install a Kyma module of your choice on a Kubernetes cluster, deploy its module manager and apply the module configuration.
 See the following Kyma modules with their quick installation commands and links to their GitHub repositories: